C9Glax/tranga-website/README.md

 ### Built With

 - nginx
-- HTML, CSS, and barebones Javascript
+- vite
+- react
+- typescript
 - 💙 Blåhaj 🦈

 <p align="right">(<a href="#readme-top">back to top</a>)</p>